bsullivan44/data_for_cosmonauts/README.md

 # Data For Cosmonauts ! :star2: :star: :dizzy:

-A introductory course on the world of data science and machine-learning for cosmonauts.
-Intended to wet the appetite and allow cosmonauts to learn more and use data in their own work.
+An introductory course on the world of data science and machine-learning for cosmonauts.The real purpose of the course though is evidential thinking with data.
+The method will be those conventional to data-science and machine-learning.

+## Motivation Behind the Course:

+## The Structure of the Course:

+## Syllabus:

+## Requirements and Dependencies

+## Structure of the Git